 Though the plaintiff is correct that an "estate" refers to the property a decedent had interest in or owned, (EPTL 1-2.6; SCPA 103), and that Surrogate's Court has jurisdiction over the property of the decedent, that does not define the entire jurisdiction of the Surrogate Court.

 The Surrogate Court has "full and complete general jurisdiction in law and in equity to administer justice in all matters relating to estates and the affairs of decedents, (SCPA §201 (3), emphasis added).
 Hence, plaintiff could have petitioned Surrogate's Court seeking an administrator be appointed to accept service and represent decedent in the action pending before this Court.
 Had such application been rejected by Surrogate's Court, then arguably jurisdiction could not have been obtained.
-No such proof was submitted to the court and the motion to add Houseman on the verdict sheet is granted in so far as evidence is presented at trial to substantiate such a determination.
+No such proof was submitted to the court and the motion to add such a determination.

+Houseman on the verdict sheet is granted in so far as evidence is presented at trial to substantiate plaintiff's counsel.
-Counsel for defendant is to prepare an Order and submit it to the Court upon approval of plaintiff's counsel.
 The Order shall be submitted within 30 days and shall reference and attach the Court's Decision to the Order.